xstarkit/MPI_XSTAR/README.md

 5. How to run mpirun on clusters and supercomputers:
 In the batches folder, a sample of running batch files are included for different job scheduling systems.

-To submit a batch file in .
-Portable Batch System (PBS)
+To submit a batch file:

++ Portable Batch System (PBS)
      > qsub mpixstar_run.job

-.
-Sun Grid Engine (SGE)
++ Sun Grid Engine (SGE)
      > qsub mpixstar_run.job

-.
-Simple Linux Utility for Resource Management (SLURM)
++ Simple Linux Utility for Resource Management (SLURM)
      > sbatch mpixstar_run.sh